knime-ip/knip-sdk-setup/README.md

 ## Target Definitions
 We provide different target definitions:
 * __stable__
+   These target definitions allow starting and debugging released versions of KNIME / KNIP.
+This is useful to reproduce the environments of users.
   * __knip-sdk-2.11-full__:
     KNIME 2.11 with the latest release of the compatible KNIP plugins.
   * __knip-sdk-2.12-full__: